-About First Baptist Church (1860-1868)
+About First Baptist Church c.1860/1868

-During the Civil War, the church lost its savings in worthless Confederate bonds.
-The building was not completed until 1868.
+The congregation began building this structure in 1860.
+During the Civil War, construction was halted because the church lost its savings in worthless Confederate bonds.
+As a result, the building was not completed until 1868.